Top 10 World Map Projections

 sinu mollweide projection

-modern framed wall map sinu-mollweide map
+modern framed wall map sinu-mollweide projection

 We call this our Wide Angle Map as we feel it gives a really special bird’s eye view of the globe – the countries nestling together remind us of the prehistoric land mass Pangea!